-calorie macronutrient

-carbohydrate micronutrient

-evaporate fat protein
+calorie evaporate macronutrient protein carbohydrate fat micronutrient

 One of the best and easiest things you can do for your health is to eat well.
 Eating well does not cost a lot, and is not hard.
 Good nutrition is essential to mental and physical health.
 However, many families spend up to three quarters of their money on food.
-So it is not surprising to learn that between 2000 and 2010, nearly one in five people in Myanmar was not eating enough healthy food.
+So it is not surprising to learn that between 2000 and 2010, nearly one in five people in Myanmar was not eating enough of the right food for health.